 Even a casual meeting can get tongues wagging!
 This attitude creates a mental barrier in the minds of women when it comes to dating.
 You will often find that women cover their faces even when they are with their boyfriends!

 Make sure you know your own intentions before dating.
 If you just want to have a casual relationship or even a short term fling, apps like Tinder work well.
 However, if you are interested in a long term relationship that will culminate in a marriage, you need to look at other apps or look within your network to find someone who can appreciate your personality and shares a chemistry.
 It’s OK not to have ‘commitment’ in your mind when you are dating Indian women.
 But, make sure she knows your intent.

 10. PDA or not?

-Women love men with a sense of humor.
+Women love men with a sense of humour.
 Just look around.
-The most popular guy in a class is someone with a great sense of humor.
+The most popular guy in a class is someone with a great sense of humour.
 It’s true in all walks of life.
-Scientific studies have shown that men with a great sense of humor also demonstrate greater intelligence and hence attract women!
-Here is an interesting article that lists 10 tips to help you attract women with humor.
+Scientific studies have shown that men with a great sense of humour also demonstrate greater intelligence and hence attract women!
+Here is an interesting article that lists 10 tips to help you attract women with humour.

 12. Conversational skills